Comedian Faces Criticism After Controversial Remarks At D.C. Gala

 Any comments from the leadership of #WHCD2018 ?? @margarettalev @jonkarl @OKnox If it had not been one of your own you would be demanding answers but you sweep under the rug https://t.co/e1PO2fldSf— Sean Spicer (@seanspicer) April 29, 2018

+Wolf was unsparing in her choice of targets, which also included other political figures from both parties, media celebrities and journalism itself.

+"I think what no one in this room wants to admit is that Trump has helped all of you.
+He couldn't sell steaks or vodka or water or college or ties or Eric.
+But he has helped you," said Wolf.
+"He's helped you sell your papers and your books and your TV.
+You helped create this monster and now you're profiting off of him.
+And if you're going to profit off of Trump, you should at least give him some money because he doesn't have any."

-Comedian Kathy Griffin, who has herself been embroiled in controversy over her past comments about the president, took up Wolf's defense and responded to Baker and Zeleny.
+Comedian Kathy Griffin, who has herself been embroiled in controversy over her past comments about the president, took up Wolf's defense and responded to Baker and other critics.

-"Then don't have a comic do a roast," Griffin told the two longtime White House reporters on Twitter, "If you want to focus on the journalism do a boring awards show.
+"Then don't have a comic do a roast," Griffin said on Twitter, "If you want to focus on the journalism do a boring awards show.
 Journalism is all about the 1st amendment..If you don't see the import of what @michelleisawolf did tonight then you don't get it."

 Then don't have a comic do a roast @jeffzeleny @peterbakernyt.
 If you want to focus on the journalism do a boring awards show.
 Journalism is all about the 1st amendment..If you don't see the import of what @michelleisawolf did tonight then you don't get it https://t.co/giZj4f3Szm— Kathy Griffin (@kathygriffin) April 29, 2018